 PhD opportunity - Do pesticide-exposed honey bees feel the heat?
 Follow this link to FindaPhD.com for information and how to apply.
 Deadline 10th Jan 2023

 The scientific interests of our research generally involve the study of insect and plant responses to environmental stressors to address ecologically applied issues, as well as taking an evolutionary biology approach to understanding trends in ecology.

-We are interested in how human activities that have contributed to types of land-use change, the growth of agricultural practices and to climate change, are affecting insect populations and communities.
-Much of our research focus has been on how specific factors, such as habitat and resource loss, pesticide usage and temperature changes can influence individual insect physiology, behaviour and fitness measures.
-Complementing these findings with molecular methods, field studies and modelling we attempt to scale-up how these factors may be selectively shaping insect populations and altering community composition and network of interactions.
+We are particularly interested in how human activities affect insect population dynamics, biodiversity, and their functional roles (especially pollinators).
+We primarily study the effects of agricultural land use and the impacts of climate change.
+This has involved focusing on how specific factors, such as aspects of habitat loss, chemical applications and temperature changes can influence individual molecular responses, physiology, behaviour(s) and fitness, and how this scales to shape populations and communities.
+Complementing these findings with molecular methods, field studies and modelling we attempt to scale up how these factors may be selectively shaping insect populations and altering community composition and interaction networks.